shreyshreyansh/ticketing-app/README.md

 # Ticketing App
-Provides services for buyers and sellers of tickets for sports, concerts, theater and other live entertainment events.
+A microservice architecture that provides services for buyers and sellers of tickets for sports, concerts, theater and other live entertainment events.

 ## Features
 - Production grade authentication service